bakboem/rgt-order-system/README.md

 #  Order Management System
 This is a full-stack order management system built with React for the frontend and FastAPI for the backend.
-The system supports both user and enterprise roles, enabling real-time order updates using WebSocket and providing essential RESTful API services.
+The system supports both user and business roles, enabling real-time order updates using WebSocket and providing essential RESTful API services.

 ## User Features
 - User login with **JWT-based authentication**
-- View the menu of food items from different enterprises.
+- View the menu of food items from different businesss.
 - Place orders with a specified quantity and submit them to the backend.
 - Real-time order tracking via **WebSocket**, with live updates on status
 - Ability to cancel orders that have not yet been accepted.

-## Enterprise Features
+## Biz Features
-- Enterprise login with **JWT-based authentication**
+- Biz login with **JWT-based authentication**
 - View all incoming orders and their statuses (e.g., pending, accepted, processing, completed).
 - Accept and update order statuses with a single click.
 - Real-time notifications for new orders through WebSocket subscriptions.